 South Korea clones a dog named Snuppy.
 Dogs are considered particularly difficult to clone because of the complex reproductive biology.

-South Korea announces that in 2005, cloned wolves were born.
-In Japan, a fourth-generation pig was cloned, proving that a mammal can be cloned for multiple generations.
+South Korea announces that in 2005, cloned wolves are born.
+In Japan, a fourth-generation pig is cloned, proving that a mammal can be cloned for multiple generations.

 Scientists in Spain are able to clone an extinct animal for the first time: the Pyrenean ibex, a subspecies of the Spanish ibex.
 When the last one died, scientists saved the skin in liquid nitrogen, preserving the DNA.
 In early 2009, scientists implant this ibex’s DNA into domestic goat eggs.
 The previously extinct Pyrenean ibex is born but lives for only seven minutes due to lung defects.

 Dr. Nisar Ahmad Wani and his team clone the world’s first camel in Dubai, India.
 The camel, Injaz, ia cloned from the ovarian cells of a dead camel.
 Injaz is born to a surrogate mother.
 This is hailed as a genetic breakthrough for mammal cloning.
 (See 2015 for update on Injaz)